mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 * OWASP Application Security Verification Standard
 	* https://owasp.org/www-project-application-security-verification-standard/

+> Modular code is SO important for this.
+The more modular your code is
+> the easier it is to isolate and analyze change,
+> therefore making it more auditable

+[//]: # (Tie this back to using Git / software repos securely)

 ### PO.5 Implement, Maintain, and Secure Your environments.

 Make the environment.

+> LOL.
+Just do it?

+> I recommend coming up with a migration plan for getting code
+> into repositories.

 ## PS: Protect the Software